flyryan/DuffPlexCompose/README.md

    - [macOS](https://docs.docker.com/desktop/mac/install/)
    - [Linux](https://docs.docker.com/engine/install/)

-   Note: For ARM64 systems (like Apple M1/M2 or Raspberry Pi), most images are compatible but some may require specific ARM64 versions.
-Check the docker-compose.yml for platform-specific image tags.
+   Note: For ARM64 systems (like Apple M1/M2 or Raspberry Pi):
+   - Most images are compatible but some may require specific ARM64 versions
+   - The Monitorr service currently uses an amd64 image which may have reduced performance on ARM systems
+   - Check the docker-compose.yml for platform-specific image tags

 2. **Install Docker Compose**
    - Usually included with Docker Desktop (Windows/macOS)